bangbangcon/west/content/Speakers.md

 It's often taken for granted that information can be sent near losslessly.
 We don't expect songs on Spotify to sound drastically different compared to C.D., we don't expect text to arrive in our web browser jumbled and we don't expect our friends voice to sound like Darth Vader over the phone.
 However there was a time when this was thought to be impossible.
 Prior to Claude Shannon's 1948 paper A Mathematical Theory of Communication noise was considered the norm.In this paper Shannon gives a mathematical language for representing and minimizing noise.
 This talk gives a visual and interactive overview of why this work continues to be relevant to this day.

 **Will** loves reading about noise while talking as little as possible.

+---

+Perhaps you would be interested in our [2019](../2019/content/speakers) speakers as well?